robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

     print("Error querying GoogleMaps:", e)
 ```

-This targeted error handling of only `googlemaps.ServiceUnavailable` exceptions means that we get the best of both worlds - our program doesn't explode if Google Maps is briefly down, but we are also notified of genuine bugs in our code.
+This targeted error handling of only `googlemaps.ServiceUnavailable` exceptions means that we get the best of both worlds - our program doesn't explode if Google Maps is briefly down, but we are also notified of genuine, `NameError`-style bugs in our code.

-Since our Google Maps request still failed, we'll miss out on collecting any data for this iteration.
+Since our Google Maps request still failed, we will miss out on collecting any data for this iteration.
 This is a shame.
 Let's therefore take a look at how we can use a technique called *automatic retries* to repeatedly run our query until it succeeds.
 Let's also study a further technique called *exponential backoffs* that allows us to perform these retries safely and carefully, without spamming Google and incurring their automated wrath.

 ### Automatic retries and exponential backoffs